 It’s the little steps that matter when you are running a business and a private medical practice is a business.

 Take steps to collect all outstanding shortfalls and excess amounts.

 If the practice is difficult to contact the number of patients will drop.

 When I finally got through and spoke with the consultant we agreed to meet next Wednesday.

 One of the items for discussion will be his patients struggling to actually speak to his practice in the first place.

-If you want a quick review of your practice drop me and email but I’m already booked for next Wednesday!
+If you want a quick review of your practice send me an email!